-- Offensive remarks (or anything that can be taken as offensive). - Grades or precise rank of a proposal within the panel.
-Only qualitative rank information such as quartiles are permitted (and in fact desired). - Feasibility concerns, as these will be supplied by ESO.
+- Offensive remarks, or anything that can be taken as offensive. - Grades or precise rank of a proposal within the panel.

+- Feasibility concerns, as these will be supplied by ESO.
 If a panel member has doubts about feasibility, these should be articulated to ESO during the OPC meeting. - Avoid the impression that a minor mistake has lead to rejection.
 This quite often is a (mostly unintended) source for unsatisfactory comments.
 For middle-ranked proposals, identifying clear strengths and weaknesses may sometimes not be easy, and one may involuntarily stick to small things.
 There is a special danger that this may happen if the comments are compiled several days after the OPC meeting, possibly exploiting the written pre-grading comments more than the actual discussion in the panel.